Georgehe4/ios-decal-proj4/README.md

 ## Control Flow
 * Open app
 * List view of items nearby
+   * Location needs to be set in XCode before allowing access to location
    * ~~ Optional ~~ map view of items
    * (new addition)
    * when item is selected, places pin on map and centers on pin